VRConservation/fba-myst/chapters/11-pathways.md

     article_type: Report
 ---

+# PUT TOGETHER SLIDE DECK FOR THE WORKSHOP

 # Takeaways
 1. **Business plan.** Develop a clear business plan with a vision, achievable objectives, scalable expansion, and brief but accurate finance plan.
 2. **Networking**.
 Network across professional in the field to see their approaches, how they've solved problems, and develop and possible partnerships.